-For USAspending.gov, our forthcoming Data Quality Plan will describe the process for compiling, reviewing, and monitoring the data posted to the IT Dashboard and FFATA.
-The plan will focus on Internal Controls within the processes to illustrate our methods of ensuring the quality of data being made available to the public.
-An appendix of documents will also be referenced and provided to underscore the current Data Quality Certification and Validation metrics in place.
+For USAspending.gov, our Federal Spending Data Quality Plan describes the current process for compiling, reviewing, and monitoring the data posted to the IT Dashboard and FFATA.
+Implementation of the plan will focus on testing our internal controls within the processes to illustrate our methods of ensuring the quality of data being made available to the public and to improve them where necessary to validate the data OPM is posting to USAspending.gov.
+An appendix of relevant documents is included in the plan to underscore the current Data Quality Certification and Validation processes in place.